linkedin/rest.li/pdl_schema.md

 Records are the most common type of Pegasus schemas and usually the starting point when defining data models using Pegasus.
 A record represents a Named entity with fields representing attributes of that entity.
-The fields can be primitive types, enums, unions, maps, arrays or other records.
+The fields can be primitive types, enums, unions, maps, arrays, other records or any valid Pegasus type.

 For example:
 ```pdl